 Dony Doll Manufacturing Process Outline.

-After the production phase, the blades are sent to polishing stage to remove burrs, ultrasonic clean stage to remove microscopic burr and subsequently, the technician and production worker have a visual inspection of the blades and finally, the product information (date of product, manufacturer and any other product information) are laser etched onto the blade.
+After the production phase, workers send the blades to the polishing stage to remove burrs and then to the ultrasonic cleaning stage to eliminate microscopic burrs.
+The technician and production worker visually inspect the blades, and finally they laser-etch the product information (date of production, manufacturer, and other details) onto the blade.

 Upon compilation of the manufacturing process, technicians sterilize the blades with de-gassed ethylene oxide/ gamma radiation.
 They then wrap the blades in medical-grade, sterile foil pouches then box them making a final quality check.
-When the inspection is done the product is shipped off.
+Once the inspection is complete, the team ships the product.

 Technicians utilize abrasive grinding wheels in sharpening and a solvent in the ultrasonic cleaning process and deionized water.
-To package them, they use flexible multilayer packaging films which are fabricated of aluminum laminated with medical-grade plastics so as to offer a sterile barrier to prevent the contents.
+Manufacturers package them using flexible multilayer packaging films made of aluminum laminated with medical-grade plastics to provide a sterile barrier that protects the contents.

 Related articles:- Start Your Own Business of Orthopedic Implants (Plates, Screws, Nails, and Joints)